busbud/cs/README.md

 [csgo]: http://store.steampowered.com/app/730/

-## Play LAN
+## Activate the console

-First activate the console by adding `-console` in the game launch options in Steam (right click the game, properties, launch options).
+Add `-console` in the game launch options in Steam (right click the game, properties, launch options).

+You'll need this for playing LAN.

-### Host a server
+## Host a server

 Get your thunderbolt ethernet IP using: